nhz-io/chas/README.md

 #### Events
 * data
-  * The listener will receive the message coming from the other end of the channel the message can be either `String`, `Object` or `Array`.
+  * The listener will receive the message coming from the other end of the channel.
+    The message can be either `String`, `Object` or `Array`.
     The channel is originally intended to transfer JSON object.

 ### [Service][service.coffee-url]